Mount David Society

 - Special opportunities to meet and network with MDS members and Bates leaders on campus and at regional gatherings.

-- Recognition in the annual Report of Giving.
+- Recognition in the college’s annual Report of Giving.

-Supporters who place the college at the top of their philanthropic priorities.
+Donors at these levels place the college at the top of their philanthropic priorities.
 Their generosity helps ensure that Bates is at the forefront of the nation’s liberal arts colleges today, and moving forward.
-In addition to the opportunities above:
+In addition to the benefits listed above, donors at these higher levels receive:

 - A copy of a book or selected academic reading chosen by President Spencer at the start of each academic year.